hkoster90/nerdlerxml/README.md

 filepath = "example.xml"

-# returns the dictionary of url
+# returns the dictionary of file
 result = nerdlerxml(filepath=filepath).to_dict()
 ```